 Our lobbyist works before, during, and after the session to inform and educate DRA members about upcoming legislation and to encourage members to directly lobby their legislators themselves.

 This work includes lobby trainings where she teaches members about how to talk to legislators, encouraging members to write letters and emails to their legislators, and hosting lobby days up at the capitol building during the session.
 DRA also encourages members to hold house and community meetings to ensure the general public is informed about the issues during the session, to write letters to the editor to their local newspapers, and to help keep their own communities engaged.

-DRA keeps its members up to date with weekly Legislative Updates and a yearly Legislative Guide, both mailed to our membership.
+DRA keeps its members up to date with weekly Legislative Updates and a yearly Legislative Guide & Legislative Review, both mailed to our membership.
 Our blog is updated a few times a week during the session to keep you connected and informed, and Action Alerts inform you of issues needing immediate action.